drbean/curriculum/pages/homepage/markdown/CLTversusClassManagement.md

 Instead he instituted a heavy dose of _assessment_ to instil a sense of accountability, to impress upon students the necessity of speaking English and to inculcate groupwork ideals.

+But he never tried testing pairs (except as an exam procedure) for classroom management reasons.
+(Focusing on pairs was incompatible with control of the whole class).

-But reversion was always a step back to take two steps forward.
+Reversion was always a step back to take two steps forward.